Musconetcong Island Park

 The two-story concrete block building was the former Laboratory for the Asbury Graphite Mill and was constructed between 1925 and 1940 (Asbury Historic District Nomination Form, 1993).
 It was built on top of the foundation of a woolen factory that was destroyed by a fire in 1881.
 Graphite is an inert, non-toxic mineral used for lubrication and other purposes.
 Graphite refining began in Asbury in 1895 when Harry M. Riddle purchased the existing mills and converted them to process this niche mineral (Asbury Graphite History).
 Today, Asbury Carbons is a fourth generation family business and one of the few original milling businesses still operating along the Musconetcong River.
-The Laboratory was abandoned in the late 1970's and lacks modern plumbing and flooded frequently.
+The Laboratory was abandoned by the early 1980's; it lacked modern plumbing and flooded frequently.

-Thanks to a public referendum, the New Jersey Green Acres Program became able to fund stewardship projects that would increase public access for recreation on land owned by the public and private entities, like MWA.
-MWA was awarded a grant from this new Green Acres funding in 2017 and secured matching funds in 2018 from the National Park Foundation as part of a special Wild & Scenic Rivers 50th Anniversary funding round, supported by the Coca Cola Foundation.
+Thanks to a public referendum, the New Jersey Green Acres Program became able to fund stewardship projects that would increase public access for recreation on land owned by private entities, like the MWA.
+The MWA was awarded a grant from this new Green Acres funding in 2017 and secured matching funds in 2018 from the National Park Foundation as part of a special Wild & Scenic Rivers 50th Anniversary funding round, supported by the Coca Cola Foundation.
 In early 2018, MWA received permission from the NJ State Historic Preservation Council for the building's demolition, with a provision to photo document the building interior and exterior, conduct an oral history project recording experiences of those who worked in the Laboratory and Graphite Mill, and install an interpretative sign sharing the history of the area.
-The demolition is expected to begin in July 2019.
-To kick-off the project, MWA hosted a Golden Sledgehammer event.
-For project updates, visit our Facebook page.

 Pictured (From Left to Right): Mary Paist-Goldman, MWA Board of Directors; Bill Gierke, MWA Board of Directors; Mayor Jeff DeAngelis, Franklin Township (Warren County); Brandee Chapman, NJ Green Acres Program; Alan Hunt, MWA Executive Director; Freeholder Susan Soloway, Hunterdon County; Mayor Paul Muir, Bethlehem Township (Hunterdon County)